Academic Standards and Regulations

 Most departments will not accept as prerequisites, or as satisfying the requirements of the major, courses for which a grade of D has been given.
 Questions should be referred directly to the department chair.
 Students who receive a grade of D or F in a course may retake the course.
 Both courses and both grades will appear on the transcript, but only one course credit will be given for successful completion of a given course.
 For grades recorded prior to Fall 2013, only the first grade earned in a repeated course is counted in a student’s GPA; beginning with grades recorded for Fall 2013, all grades earned in repeated courses are counted in a student’s GPA.
 Bowdoin does not round up semester or cumulative GPAs.
 Instead, GPAs are truncated to display the first three decimals.

 A student may choose to take a limited number of courses with the Credit/D/Fail grading option, as opposed to earning regular letter grades.
-A course may be changed from letter grades to Credit/D/Fail or vice versa up until the end of the sixth week of classes using the process established by the Office of the Registrar.
+A course may be changed from letter grades to Credit/D/Fail or vice versa up until the end of the seventh week of classes using the process established by the Office of the Registrar.
 When a student chooses the Credit/D/Fail grading option, a grade of CR (Credit) is given if the student produces work at a level of C- or above, a grade of D is given if the student produces work at a D level, and a grade of F is given otherwise.

 In any given semester, a student must be registered for a minimum of 4.0 total credits to elect the Credit/D/Fail grading option for a course.
 A student who has 5.0 or more credits in their semester course load may elect to take an additional course on a Credit/D/Fail basis.
 A student may elect the Credit/D/Fail grading option for up to four courses within the 32 credits required for graduation; courses in excess of the 32 credits required may be taken Credit/D/ Fail beginning with the semester following the one in which the 32 credits are completed and as long as the semester course load totals 4.0 credits or more.
 No more than two courses per semester can be taken Credit/D/Fail after the required 32 credits are earned.
-Courses that are only graded Credit/D/Fail (music ensemble and dance and theater performance courses, as examples) are not counted within these restrictions.
+Courses that are only graded Credit/D/Fail (music ensemble and performance courses, as examples) are not counted within these restrictions.
 Please note that taking courses Credit/D/ Fail may impact eligibility for the Sarah and James Bowdoin Scholar award.

 Most departments and programs require that all courses taken to satisfy requirements for the major or minor be taken for regular letter grades.
 Please see specific department and program requirements for details.
-Courses taken to satisfy the College’s first-year seminar requirement must be graded with regular letter grades, and courses satisfying distribution and division requirements must also be taken for regular letter grades (unless CR, D, and F are the only grades given for the course).
+Courses taken to satisfy the College’s first-year writing seminar requirement must be graded with regular letter grades, and courses satisfying distribution and division requirements must also be taken for regular letter grades (unless CR, D, and F are the only grades given for the course).
 An independent study, collaborative study, or honors project must be graded with regular letter grades.

 A grade of CR (Credit) will not count toward a student’s GPA.
 A grade of D or F received on the Credit/D/Fail grading scale will count toward a student’s GPA, and it will count toward academic standing (probation, suspension, and dismissal).